Kakadu123/ConferenceApp/README.md

 ## Task 3: Work on indexes and queries
 **2 new queries**:

-* getLongestSession - Get the duration of the longest Session.
+* getLongestSession - Get the session with the longest duration.
 * getListOfUniqueSpeakers - Get a comma separated list of unique speakers.

 **Indexes**